viralp353/Supervised_Machine_Learning_credits_Risk/README.md

 ##### SMOTE Oversampling:

 For Analysis, I used oversample the data using the SMOTE Oversampling algorithm.I got count of the target classes like (low_risk: 51352) & (high_risk: 260 ).Then I used the resampled data to train a logistic regression model.I got  0.63 balanced accuracy score.
-Based on confusion matrix,I got (TRUE POSITIVE:54),(FALSE NEGATIVE:33),(FALSE POSITIVE:6163),(TRUE NEGATIVE:10955).For imbalanced_classification_report, We see that on table.
+Based on confusion matrix,I got (TRUE POSITIVE:54),(FALSE NEGATIVE:33),(FALSE POSITIVE:6163),(TRUE NEGATIVE:10955).For imbalanced_classification_report, We could see that on table.